choijin/MLOps/README.md

 ```bash
 cd 03_deployment

 uv run uvicorn app.main:app --reload --host 0.0.0.0 --port 9696
 ```

 ## Notes

-- This is a local-first project, not a production cloud deployment.
+- This is a local-first MLOps project, not a production cloud deployment.
-- `deployment.env`, MLflow files, databases, caches, and training artifacts are intentionally ignored by Git.
+- `deployment.env`, MLflow files, databases, caches, and generated training artifacts are intentionally ignored by Git.
-- The bundled model is included mainly so the Docker image can be pulled and tested easily.
-The MLflow path is the main training and model-selection flow.